ProgramOne/Getting-and-Cleaning-Data-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 Additional column names have been assigned.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-New dataset has been generated using ddply() function and saved as a .txt file format.
+New dataset has been generated using ddply() function and saved as a .txt file.